joakimk/toniq/README.md

 Good to know:

-* Jobs are serialized using erlang serialization so that you can pass almost anything to jobs.
+* Jobs are serialized using erlang serialization
-  - This is mostly so that you can pass e.g. atoms and basic lists without having to deal with json conversion issues.
+  - This means you can pass almost anything to jobs
-  - Just passing basic types is probably a good idea for compatibility with future code changes.
+  - Just passing basic types is probably a good idea for compatibility with future code changes

 ## What I need now